EtherDream/timelock/README.md

 Unlike common hash algorithms, the `slow_hash` algorithm here is very difficult to crack due to its huge cost.
 Therefore, we can use shorter seeds to reduce the result size.

 By default, each seed is 4 bytes.
 Since the seed is only 4 bytes, its hash has only 2<sup>32</sup> possibilities.
-To mitigate pre-computation attacks, we add the thread id to the salt so that each `slow_hash` uses a different salt:
+To mitigate pre-computation attacks, we add the seed id to the salt so that each `slow_hash` uses a different salt:

 ```lua
 function slow_hash(seed, iter)